Zeromika/Priority-Queue-Listener/README.md

 ## Solution

-In order to solve this problem we define three different thread classes, and a data class to both simulate the problem and solve the problem.
+To solve this problem we define three different thread classes, and a data class to both simulate the problem and solve the problem.

-To simulate messages being sent and received we define a very simple `Message` class by just having a message id attribute.
+To simulate messages being sent and received we define a very simple `Message` class by just having a message-id attribute.

 ```python
 class Message: